 Wi-Fi Standard (Wi-Fi 5, Wi-Fi 6, Wi-Fi 6E)

-The Wi-Fi standard is crucial for performance.
+The Wi-Fi standard significantly impacts performance.

-- Wi-Fi 5 (802.11ac): A solid and affordable choice if your router and devices are a few years old.
+- Wi-Fi 5 (802.11ac): A solid, affordable choice for routers and devices a few years old.

 Speed (Mbps)

 Extenders are rated in Mbps (megabits per second).
-Look for a model whose speed rating matches or exceeds that of your router.
-A dual-band extender, which operates on both 2.4 GHz and 5 GHz frequencies, is highly recommended.
-The 2.4 GHz band offers better range, while the 5 GHz band provides faster speeds.
+Choose a model with a speed rating that matches or exceeds your router’s.
+A dual-band extender, operating on both 2.4 GHz and 5 GHz frequencies, is highly recommended.
+The 2.4 GHz band provides better range, while the 5 GHz band offers faster speeds.

 Range and Antennas